 January 1st: 13.8 billion years ago, Big Bang

 It’s as far back as we can see in time for now.
-Our entire universe emerged from a point trillions of times smaller than the period that ends this sentence.
+Our entire universe emerged from a point smaller than a single atom.
 Space itself exploded in a cosmic fire, launching the expansion of the universe and giving birth to all the energy and all the matter we know today.
 Sounds crazy, but there’s strong observational evidence to support the Big Bang theory.
 And it includes the amount of helium in the cosmos and the glow of radio waves left over from the explosion.
 As it expanded, the universe cooled, and there was darkness for about 200 million years.
-Gravity was pulling together clumps of gas and heating them until the first stars burst into light on January 13th.
+Gravity was pulling together clumps of gas and heating them until the first stars burst into light on January 10th.

 After a billion years of pure energy moving across the cosmos, the first galaxies in the universe were formed.
 Gases began to come together and coalesce to form stars, which in turn began to cluster as a result of their own gravity.
 These galaxies merged to form still larger ones, including our own.